-The 7th of December saw the opening games for the 2019-2020 Sapphire league and sent the Exiles to Essex to play against the Peterborough Royals and the Portsmouth Dreadnaughts.
+The 7th of December saw the opening games for the 2019-2020 Sapphire league and sent the Exiles to Essex to play against the Peterborough Royals and the Portsmouth Dreadnoughts.

-Our first game was to be against an old adversary the Royals who had already marked the start of their season by defeating the Dreadnaughts earlier in the day.
+Our first game was to be against an old adversary the Royals who had already marked the start of their season by defeating the Dreadnoughts earlier in the day.

 Having won the toss we came out with our offence, to put into practice a long 20 weeks of hard training.
 Determined to establish our running game we drove downfield with Sarah ‘Millsy’ Miller running behind some inspired offensive blocking and scored on a 10 yard burst.
 The ensuing 2 point PAT was stopped but we were more than happy with our start.